bipsen/instaloader_cli_wrapper/README.md

 # instaloader_cli_wrapper
-A small cli wrapper with some nice settings for download things from Instagram with the instaloder package.
+A small cli wrapper with some nice settings for downloading things from Instagram with the instaloader package.

 ## Instructions